 Well.... first, what is "revival", exactly?
 One of Merriam-Webster's definitions is "a renewed attention to or interest in something".
 Here are some important questions for us to answer today:

-How interested are we in growing in God's truth and knowing Him deeply?
+How interested are we in knowing Him more intimately today than yesterday?